shadowlack/shadowlack-core-book/diseases/crop-rot.md

 Crop Rot was a large concern for people who depended on growing their own food or selling their produce for profit.
 The bacteria cycles on a 10 year pattern that scientists have yet to understand but have become skilled at predicting the regions of outbreaks, which has helped to avoid infestations that are dangerously large in recent centuries.

-Around 100 years ago, Thorrin Jethro, a practiced agricultural chemist, made a scientific discovery of a chemical that was able to kill the bacteria in the plants if caught at an early enough stage of infection.
-Ever since then Crop Rot hasn't been too much of a problem; field spraying has caused a huge reduction of confirmed cases.

 ## Life of Infection

 Once the bacteria has been ingested, it starts producing an enzyme that moves through the body, feeding on glucose bonds, mainly on any free sugar.
 This causes extreme fatigue, as well as nausea and vomiting as the body attempts to expel the bacteria.